 Idiopathic granulomatous hepatitis is a rare disorder of unknown cause.
 It causes granulomas, fever, muscle aches, and fatigue.
 These symptoms often occur intermittently for years.

 Sometimes liver biopsy

 Doctors ask questions about drug use and other disorders that could cause granulomas.
-Doctors also do blood tests to evaluate the liver Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more and imaging tests Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more , such as ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI).
+Doctors also do blood tests to evaluate the liver Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, viral hepatitis in donated blood) and to measure the severity and progress... read more and imaging tests Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more , such as ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI).
 However, the results may be inconclusive.
 Biopsy Biopsy of the Liver Doctors can obtain a sample of liver tissue during exploratory surgery, but more often they obtain a sample by inserting a hollow needle through the person's skin and into the liver.
 This type... read more (removal of a small sample of liver tissue with a needle for examination under a microscope) may be needed to confirm the diagnosis.